varsha13152/tp/docs/UserGuide.md

 Format: `list`

-**Note:** Listing without any visitor, will recommend you to add some.
+**Tip:** Listing without any visitors added will recommend you to add some.

 ### 4.2.4 Deleting a visitor : `delete`